sharkdp/bat/README.md

 ### On Windows

-You can download pre-built binaries from the [Release page](https://github.com/sharkdp/bat/releases), or install it with [scoop](https://scoop.sh/):
+You can download prebuilt binaries from the [Release page](https://github.com/sharkdp/bat/releases), or install it with [scoop](https://scoop.sh/):

 ```bash